Become a transformational leader who champions transformation in organizations and communities through innovative online and classroom experiences.

 - Growth in one’s personal relationship with God and the development of dispositional qualities necessary for effective ministry.

-- An understanding the social and ethical demands of leadership and developing a life-long plan for personal and professional growth.
+- An understanding of the social and ethical demands of leadership and developing a life-long plan for personal and professional growth.

 - The ability to interpret the rapidly changing culture and to design and implement strategic initiatives to meet today’s challenges.